 May alleviate certain medical preconditions, specifically musculoskeletal issues of the spine like sciatica | Yes | Less likely |

-Seat angle adjustment | Yes, fully independent seat angle adjustment.
-Lockable in any position. | For synchronous mechanisms, there is a mechanical link to the movement of the backrest.
-For permanent contact mechanisms, the seat angle is fixed |
+Seat angle adjustment | Yes, fully independent and lockable in any position | Mechanically linked to the backrest movement or fixed for permanent contact |

 Negative tilt (forward sloping) seat adjustment | Yes, limited to 5 degrees | No |

-Backrest angle adjustment | Yes, fully independent backrest adjustment.
-Lockable in any position | Yes.
+Backrest angle adjustment | Yes, fully independent and lockable in any position | Yes.
 For synchronous mechanisms, there is a mechanical link to the movement of the seat. |

-Backrest height adjustment | Optional | Optional |
+Backrest height adjustment | Preferable | Optional |

-Lumbar support | Yes, integrated with backrest height and angle adjustment | Optional on better ergonomic chairs |
+Lumbar support | Yes, integrated with backrest | Optional on better ergonomic chairs |

 Multi-Adjustable armrests | Optional | Optional |

-5. Heavy Duty Orthopedic Office Chair
+5. Heavy Duty Orthopedic Office Chairs

-If you have a larger build and need a high-back chair, most standard task chairs will not be suitable for you.
+If you have a larger build and need a executive high-back chair, most standard task chairs will not be suitable for you.
 Furthermore, if you also have a back-related ailment, not only do you require a heavy duty office chair, but also an orthopedic one that provides the correct support for your back.

 6. What is the best office chair for sciatica?
 Is an orthopedic office chair a good choice?